dedalik/use-react-docs/docs/functions/index.md

 ## License

-The Ionic UI Toolkit is a free and open source project, released under the permissible <a href="https://opensource.org/licenses/MIT" target="_blank">MIT license</a>.
+useReact is a free and open source project, released under the permissible <a href="https://opensource.org/licenses/MIT" target="_blank">MIT license</a>.
 This means it can be used in personal or commercial projects for free.
 MIT is the same license used by such popular projects as jQuery and Ruby on Rails.